SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 ![](/assets/chapter-5-1-images/13.Turtle-graphics-04.png)

-The above code moves and rotates the turtle, which is located in the center of the screen in the beginning (in the middle of the form) and draws an equilateral triangle.
+The above code moves and rotates the turtle, which is located in the center of the screen at the beginning (in the middle of the form) and draws an equilateral triangle.
 You can edit it and play with it. **Start** the app:

 ![](/assets/chapter-5-1-images/13.Turtle-graphics-05.png)